psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 methods, but only a couple of them require behaviour specific to template arguments.
 In that case, it is not practical to define explicit specialisation for the whole class due to large amount of code duplication.
 The better solution is to define specialisations only for those specific methods.
-Let's see a concrete example.

 Perhaps the most useful part of this feature is the ability to specialise member functions.
 Let's take a look at a concrete example.

 ### Implementing Generic RAII Wrapper for Resource Handles

-Opaque resource handles are used in many OS-level, networking, and database APIs.
-Usually such handles must be closed with some kind of `close_handle` function.
+Opaque resource handles are used in many OS‐level, networking, and database APIs.
+Usually such handles must be closed with some kind of **close_handle** function.
 When dealing with handles in C++ you almost always want to use RAII wrapper to avoid handle leaks.
 We can define such a wrapper as follows:
 {% highlight c++ %}